 - Select Pitt Business International Programs Advising as the Category

 - Select International Programs Advising - Pitt Business as the Appointment Type

 - Select a day, find my name and find time that works best for you!

 Don't see a time that works for you?
 Just send me an email!

-Pitt sends a limited number of students per semester to UA.
-In addition to applying to the Pitt Study Abroad application above, be sure to review UA's website regarding their application requirements for incoming exchange students.
-A formal nomination from Pitt Study Abroad is required for Pitt students to be recognized as an exchange student at UA.
-Therefore, Pitt students must complete all necessary Pitt Study Abroad steps in addition to UA's requirements.
-In other words, acceptance by Pitt Study Abroad does not guarantee acceptance by the exchange university.
+Pitt sends a limited number of students per semester to the University of Augsburg.
+In addition to applying to the Pitt Global Experiences application, be sure to review the University of Augsburg's website regarding their application requirements for incoming exchange students.
+A formal nomination from Pitt Global Experiences is required for Pitt students to be recognized as an exchange student at the University of Augsburg.
+Therefore, Pitt students must complete all necessary Pitt Global Experiences steps in addition to Augsburg's requirements.
+In other words, acceptance by the Pitt Global Experiences Office does not guarantee acceptance by the exchange university.

 Prior to being nominated you must meet with the Program Manager.

 The exchange university may require the following to be submitted through an online application or by paper.
 Requirements may include but are not limited to the following:

 Copy of Valid Passport